marina-ciuperca/GasOptimisationFoundry/README.md

 SR 2946527 - payments mapping changed to private.
 SR 2766125 - reduce message lengths of all reverts and require conditions.
 SR 2750771 - addHistory function changed to private.
-SR 2645251 - refactor whiteTransfer function to use assembly.
-More can be done.
+SR 2613088 - refactor whiteTransfer function to use assembly.
 ````